krahets/hello-algo/en/docs/chapter_hashing/hash_collision.md

     <div style="height: 549px; width: 100%;"><iframe class="pythontutor-iframe" src="https://pythontutor.com/iframe-embed.html#code=class%20Pair%3A%0A%20%20%20%20%22%22%22%E9%94%AE%E5%80%BC%E5%AF%B9%22%22%22%0A%20%20%20%20def%20__init__%28self,%20key%3A%20int,%20val%3A%20str%29%3A%0A%20%20%20%20%20%20%20%20self.key%20%3D%20key%0A%20%20%20%20%20%20%20%20self.val%20%3D%20val%0A%0Aclass%20HashMapChaining%3A%0A%20%20%20%20%22%22%22%E9%93%BE%E5%BC%8F%E5%9C%B0%E5%9D%80%E5%93%88%E5%B8%8C%E8%A1%A8%22%22%22%0A%0A%20%20%20%20def%20__init__%28self%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E6%9E%84%E9%80%A0%E6%96%B9%E6%B3%95%22%22%22%0A%20%20%20%20%20%20%20%20self.size%20%3D%200%0A%20%20%20%20%20%20%20%20self.capacity%20%3D%204%0A%20%20%20%20%20%20%20%20self.load_thres%20%3D%202.0%20/%203.0%0A%20%20%20%20%20%20%20%20self.extend_ratio%20%3D%202%0A%20%20%20%20%20%20%20%20self.buckets%20%3D%20%5B%5B%5D%20for%20_%20in%20range%28self.capacity%29%5D%0A%0A%20%20%20%20def%20hash_func%28self,%20key%3A%20int%29%20-%3E%20int%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E5%93%88%E5%B8%8C%E5%87%BD%E6%95%B0%22%22%22%0A%20%20%20%20%20%20%20%20return%20key%20%25%20self.capacity%0A%0A%20%20%20%20def%20load_factor%28self%29%20-%3E%20float%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E8%B4%9F%E8%BD%BD%E5%9B%A0%E5%AD%90%22%22%22%0A%20%20%20%20%20%20%20%20return%20self.size%20/%20self.capacity%0A%0A%20%20%20%20def%20get%28self,%20key%3A%20int%29%20-%3E%20str%20%7C%20None%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E6%9F%A5%E8%AF%A2%E6%93%8D%E4%BD%9C%22%22%22%0A%20%20%20%20%20%20%20%20index%20%3D%20self.hash_func%28key%29%0A%20%20%20%20%20%20%20%20bucket%20%3D%20self.buckets%5Bindex%5D%0A%20%20%20%20%20%20%20%20for%20pair%20in%20bucket%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20if%20pair.key%20%3D%3D%20key%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20return%20pair.val%0A%20%20%20%20%20%20%20%20return%20None%0A%0A%20%20%20%20def%20put%28self,%20key%3A%20int,%20val%3A%20str%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E6%B7%BB%E5%8A%A0%E6%93%8D%E4%BD%9C%22%22%22%0A%20%20%20%20%20%20%20%20if%20self.load_factor%28%29%20%3E%20self.load_thres%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20self.extend%28%29%0A%20%20%20%20%20%20%20%20index%20%3D%20self.hash_func%28key%29%0A%20%20%20%20%20%20%20%20bucket%20%3D%20self.buckets%5Bindex%5D%0A%20%20%20%20%20%20%20%20for%20pair%20in%20bucket%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20if%20pair.key%20%3D%3D%20key%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20pair.val%20%3D%20val%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20return%0A%20%20%20%20%20%20%20%20pair%20%3D%20Pair%28key,%20val%29%0A%20%20%20%20%20%20%20%20bucket.append%28pair%29%0A%20%20%20%20%20%20%20%20self.size%20%2B%3D%201%0A%0A%20%20%20%20def%20remove%28self,%20key%3A%20int%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E5%88%A0%E9%99%A4%E6%93%8D%E4%BD%9C%22%22%22%0A%20%20%20%20%20%20%20%20index%20%3D%20self.hash_func%28key%29%0A%20%20%20%20%20%20%20%20bucket%20%3D%20self.buckets%5Bindex%5D%0A%20%20%20%20%20%20%20%20for%20pair%20in%20bucket%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20if%20pair.key%20%3D%3D%20key%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20bucket.remove%28pair%29%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20self.size%20-%3D%201%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20break%0A%0A%20%20%20%20def%20extend%28self%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E6%89%A9%E5%AE%B9%E5%93%88%E5%B8%8C%E8%A1%A8%22%22%22%0A%20%20%20%20%20%20%20%20buckets%20%3D%20self.buckets%0A%20%20%20%20%20%20%20%20self.capacity%20*%3D%20self.extend_ratio%0A%20%20%20%20%20%20%20%20self.buckets%20%3D%20%5B%5B%5D%20for%20_%20in%20range%28self.capacity%29%5D%0A%20%20%20%20%20%20%20%20self.size%20%3D%200%0A%20%20%20%20%20%20%20%20for%20bucket%20in%20buckets%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20for%20pair%20in%20bucket%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20self.put%28pair.key,%20pair.val%29%0A%0A%20%20%20%20def%20print%28self%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E6%89%93%E5%8D%B0%E5%93%88%E5%B8%8C%E8%A1%A8%22%22%22%0A%20%20%20%20%20%20%20%20for%20bucket%20in%20self.buckets%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20res%20%3D%20%5B%5D%0A%20%20%20%20%20%20%20%20%20%20%20%20for%20pair%20in%20bucket%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20res.append%28str%28pair.key%29%20%2B%20%22%20-%3E%20%22%20%2B%20pair.val%29%0A%20%20%20%20%20%20%20%20%20%20%20%20print%28res%29%0A%0A%0A%22%22%22Driver%20Code%22%22%22%0Aif%20__name__%20%3D%3D%20%22__main__%22%3A%0A%20%20%20%20%23%20%E5%88%9D%E5%A7%8B%E5%8C%96%E5%93%88%E5%B8%8C%E8%A1%A8%0A%20%20%20%20hashmap%20%3D%20HashMapChaining%28%29%0A%0A%20%20%20%20%23%20%E6%B7%BB%E5%8A%A0%E6%93%8D%E4%BD%9C%0A%20%20%20%20hashmap.put%2812836,%20%22%E5%B0%8F%E5%93%88%22%29%0A%20%20%20%20hashmap.put%2815937,%20%22%E5%B0%8F%E5%95%B0%22%29%0A%20%20%20%20hashmap.put%2816750,%20%22%E5%B0%8F%E7%AE%97%22%29%0A%20%20%20%20hashmap.put%2813276,%20%22%E5%B0%8F%E6%B3%95%22%29%0A%20%20%20%20hashmap.put%2810583,%20%22%E5%B0%8F%E9%B8%AD%22%29%0A%0A%20%20%20%20%23%20%E6%9F%A5%E8%AF%A2%E6%93%8D%E4%BD%9C%0A%20%20%20%20name%20%3D%20hashmap.get%2813276%29%0A%0A%20%20%20%20%23%20%E5%88%A0%E9%99%A4%E6%93%8D%E4%BD%9C%0A%20%20%20%20hashmap.remove%2812836%29&codeDivHeight=472&codeDivWidth=350&cumulative=false&curInstr=4&heapPrimitives=nevernest&origin=opt-frontend.js&py=311&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe></div>
     <div style="margin-top: 5px;"><a href="https://pythontutor.com/iframe-embed.html#code=class%20Pair%3A%0A%20%20%20%20%22%22%22%E9%94%AE%E5%80%BC%E5%AF%B9%22%22%22%0A%20%20%20%20def%20__init__%28self,%20key%3A%20int,%20val%3A%20str%29%3A%0A%20%20%20%20%20%20%20%20self.key%20%3D%20key%0A%20%20%20%20%20%20%20%20self.val%20%3D%20val%0A%0Aclass%20HashMapChaining%3A%0A%20%20%20%20%22%22%22%E9%93%BE%E5%BC%8F%E5%9C%B0%E5%9D%80%E5%93%88%E5%B8%8C%E8%A1%A8%22%22%22%0A%0A%20%20%20%20def%20__init__%28self%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E6%9E%84%E9%80%A0%E6%96%B9%E6%B3%95%22%22%22%0A%20%20%20%20%20%20%20%20self.size%20%3D%200%0A%20%20%20%20%20%20%20%20self.capacity%20%3D%204%0A%20%20%20%20%20%20%20%20self.load_thres%20%3D%202.0%20/%203.0%0A%20%20%20%20%20%20%20%20self.extend_ratio%20%3D%202%0A%20%20%20%20%20%20%20%20self.buckets%20%3D%20%5B%5B%5D%20for%20_%20in%20range%28self.capacity%29%5D%0A%0A%20%20%20%20def%20hash_func%28self,%20key%3A%20int%29%20-%3E%20int%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E5%93%88%E5%B8%8C%E5%87%BD%E6%95%B0%22%22%22%0A%20%20%20%20%20%20%20%20return%20key%20%25%20self.capacity%0A%0A%20%20%20%20def%20load_factor%28self%29%20-%3E%20float%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E8%B4%9F%E8%BD%BD%E5%9B%A0%E5%AD%90%22%22%22%0A%20%20%20%20%20%20%20%20return%20self.size%20/%20self.capacity%0A%0A%20%20%20%20def%20get%28self,%20key%3A%20int%29%20-%3E%20str%20%7C%20None%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E6%9F%A5%E8%AF%A2%E6%93%8D%E4%BD%9C%22%22%22%0A%20%20%20%20%20%20%20%20index%20%3D%20self.hash_func%28key%29%0A%20%20%20%20%20%20%20%20bucket%20%3D%20self.buckets%5Bindex%5D%0A%20%20%20%20%20%20%20%20for%20pair%20in%20bucket%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20if%20pair.key%20%3D%3D%20key%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20return%20pair.val%0A%20%20%20%20%20%20%20%20return%20None%0A%0A%20%20%20%20def%20put%28self,%20key%3A%20int,%20val%3A%20str%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E6%B7%BB%E5%8A%A0%E6%93%8D%E4%BD%9C%22%22%22%0A%20%20%20%20%20%20%20%20if%20self.load_factor%28%29%20%3E%20self.load_thres%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20self.extend%28%29%0A%20%20%20%20%20%20%20%20index%20%3D%20self.hash_func%28key%29%0A%20%20%20%20%20%20%20%20bucket%20%3D%20self.buckets%5Bindex%5D%0A%20%20%20%20%20%20%20%20for%20pair%20in%20bucket%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20if%20pair.key%20%3D%3D%20key%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20pair.val%20%3D%20val%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20return%0A%20%20%20%20%20%20%20%20pair%20%3D%20Pair%28key,%20val%29%0A%20%20%20%20%20%20%20%20bucket.append%28pair%29%0A%20%20%20%20%20%20%20%20self.size%20%2B%3D%201%0A%0A%20%20%20%20def%20remove%28self,%20key%3A%20int%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E5%88%A0%E9%99%A4%E6%93%8D%E4%BD%9C%22%22%22%0A%20%20%20%20%20%20%20%20index%20%3D%20self.hash_func%28key%29%0A%20%20%20%20%20%20%20%20bucket%20%3D%20self.buckets%5Bindex%5D%0A%20%20%20%20%20%20%20%20for%20pair%20in%20bucket%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20if%20pair.key%20%3D%3D%20key%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20bucket.remove%28pair%29%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20self.size%20-%3D%201%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20break%0A%0A%20%20%20%20def%20extend%28self%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E6%89%A9%E5%AE%B9%E5%93%88%E5%B8%8C%E8%A1%A8%22%22%22%0A%20%20%20%20%20%20%20%20buckets%20%3D%20self.buckets%0A%20%20%20%20%20%20%20%20self.capacity%20*%3D%20self.extend_ratio%0A%20%20%20%20%20%20%20%20self.buckets%20%3D%20%5B%5B%5D%20for%20_%20in%20range%28self.capacity%29%5D%0A%20%20%20%20%20%20%20%20self.size%20%3D%200%0A%20%20%20%20%20%20%20%20for%20bucket%20in%20buckets%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20for%20pair%20in%20bucket%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20self.put%28pair.key,%20pair.val%29%0A%0A%20%20%20%20def%20print%28self%29%3A%0A%20%20%20%20%20%20%20%20%22%22%22%E6%89%93%E5%8D%B0%E5%93%88%E5%B8%8C%E8%A1%A8%22%22%22%0A%20%20%20%20%20%20%20%20for%20bucket%20in%20self.buckets%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20res%20%3D%20%5B%5D%0A%20%20%20%20%20%20%20%20%20%20%20%20for%20pair%20in%20bucket%3A%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20res.append%28str%28pair.key%29%20%2B%20%22%20-%3E%20%22%20%2B%20pair.val%29%0A%20%20%20%20%20%20%20%20%20%20%20%20print%28res%29%0A%0A%0A%22%22%22Driver%20Code%22%22%22%0Aif%20__name__%20%3D%3D%20%22__main__%22%3A%0A%20%20%20%20%23%20%E5%88%9D%E5%A7%8B%E5%8C%96%E5%93%88%E5%B8%8C%E8%A1%A8%0A%20%20%20%20hashmap%20%3D%20HashMapChaining%28%29%0A%0A%20%20%20%20%23%20%E6%B7%BB%E5%8A%A0%E6%93%8D%E4%BD%9C%0A%20%20%20%20hashmap.put%2812836,%20%22%E5%B0%8F%E5%93%88%22%29%0A%20%20%20%20hashmap.put%2815937,%20%22%E5%B0%8F%E5%95%B0%22%29%0A%20%20%20%20hashmap.put%2816750,%20%22%E5%B0%8F%E7%AE%97%22%29%0A%20%20%20%20hashmap.put%2813276,%20%22%E5%B0%8F%E6%B3%95%22%29%0A%20%20%20%20hashmap.put%2810583,%20%22%E5%B0%8F%E9%B8%AD%22%29%0A%0A%20%20%20%20%23%20%E6%9F%A5%E8%AF%A2%E6%93%8D%E4%BD%9C%0A%20%20%20%20name%20%3D%20hashmap.get%2813276%29%0A%0A%20%20%20%20%23%20%E5%88%A0%E9%99%A4%E6%93%8D%E4%BD%9C%0A%20%20%20%20hashmap.remove%2812836%29&codeDivHeight=800&codeDivWidth=600&cumulative=false&curInstr=4&heapPrimitives=nevernest&origin=opt-frontend.js&py=311&rawInputLstJSON=%5B%5D&textReferences=false" target="_blank" rel="noopener noreferrer">Full Screen ></a></div>

-It's worth noting that when the list is very long, the query efficiency $O(n)$ is poor. **At this point, the list can be converted to an "AVL tree" or "Red-Black tree"** to optimize the time complexity of the query operation to $O(\log n)$.
+It's worth noting that when the linked list is very long, the query efficiency $O(n)$ is poor. **In this case, the list can be converted to an "AVL tree" or "Red-Black tree"** to optimize the time complexity of the query operation to $O(\log n)$.

 ## 6.2.2 &nbsp; Open addressing

-<u>Open addressing</u> does not introduce additional data structures but uses "multiple probes" to handle hash collisions.
+<u>Open addressing</u> does not introduce additional data structures but instead handles hash collisions through "multiple probing".
 The probing methods mainly include linear probing, quadratic probing, and double hashing.

 Let's use linear probing as an example to introduce the mechanism of open addressing hash tables.